MicrosoftDocs/bing-docs/bing-docs/bing-web-search/quickstarts/java.md

 The following code sets the `subscriptionKey`, `host`, `path`, and `searchTerm`.
 Add this code to the `BingWebSearch` class described in the previous section:

-1. For the `host` value, you can use the global endpoint in the following code, or use the [custom subdomain](../../../cognitive-services/cognitive-services-custom-subdomains.md) endpoint displayed in the Azure portal for your resource.

 2. Replace the `subscriptionKey` value with a valid subscription key from your Azure account.

 3. Optionally, customize the search query by replacing the value for `searchTerm`.